fdelnin/Global/README.md

 # Global

-Esercizi per l'esame Linguaggi per il Global Computing, Università di Padova
+Exercises for Linguaggi per il Global Computing @ University of Padua.

+In the "project" folder there is the final project for the exam.